rodmcnew/TinyMceLinkWithJqueryAutoComplete/README.md

-TinyMCE Link With Jquery Autocomplete
+TinyMCE Link Plugin with jQuery Autocomplete
 =================================

 This is a hacked copy of the tinyMCE link plugin.
 The "Link List" select box